mapping-elections/site/_maps/meae.congressional.congress16.nj.county.md

 In 1820, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:nj.congress.special.1820)
-was held in which Charkes Kinsey was elected to replace John Condit, who had resigned from office.
+was held in which Charles Kinsey was elected to replace John Condit, who had resigned from office.

 ::: {.results-table}